6 challenges for firefighters at railway disasters

 Ten percent of all cargo transported by rail is hazardous materials.
 Add to this the number of coal, oil and gas containers, and you have a formula for widespread catastrophe.

-As a firefighter you will be jumping down from your engine or truck.
+As a firefighter, you will be jumping down from your engine or truck.
 Any major event such as a career fire, multi-vehicle accident or a natural disaster is initially overwhelming upon arrival.
-Train accidents are no exception.
+Train derailments and other incidents are no exception.
 You may encounter twisted metal, hot gasses, products spilled and passengers and crew to be located.

 The good news is that such event strategies are straightforward due to the magnitude of the incident.
 Save lives and protect property.
 As firefighters, you will accomplish this through rescue, use of water, mitigation of materials and scene stabilization using all the resources and agencies available.